irvingpop/packer-chef-amazon/README.md

 * These boxes assume Vagrant is logging in with 'root', not 'vagrant'.
 * These boxes should be updated to the latest package releases on build
 * An extra device or logical volume is available (and possibly setup) for /var/lib/mysql  (note: for AWS you can configure these at the vagrant-aws level now, so we will leave this unset for EC2 instances)
+* These boxes (at least CentOS) install a local repo that copies all current Percona rpms at the time of the box being created.
+This helps with situations where the boxes are used without good internet connections. (i.e., conferences)

 ## OSes